citp/privacy-policy-historical/c/ca/can/cancer.net.md

   * disclosure at your request, such as to complete transactions you undertake on the Website;
   * disclosure to vendors engaged by ASCO to outsource one or more of our internal functions, products, or services, including but not limited to managing mailing lists, packaging, mailing and delivering purchases and promotional offers, consulting services, data modeling, printing, sending postal mail, and processing event registrations;
   * disclosure of contact information to other ASCO members via our membership directories (the information made available in directories will not include will not include financial information, such as credit card or bank information, or social security numbers);
-  * disclosure of contact information to the public if you elect to participate in the Find an Oncologist Database ([www.cancer.net/patient/Publications+and+Resources/Find+an+Oncologist/Find+an+Oncologist+Database](http://www.cancer.net/patient/Publications+and+Resources/Find+an+Oncologist/Find+an+Oncologist+Database));
+  * disclosure of contact information to the public if you elect to participate in the Find an Oncologist Database ([www.cancer.net/find-cancer-doctor](http://www.cancer.net/find-cancer-doctor));
   * limited disclosure of contact information to trusted third parties to offer products and services to our members; and
   * disclosure to private entities and law enforcement or other government officials as we, in our sole discretion, believe necessary or appropriate (a) to investigate or resolve possible problems or inquiries, (b) to conform to legal requirements or comply with legal process served on ASCO, (c) to protect our own business and assets, or (d) in special cases, such as a physical threat to you or others.

-Please note that additional disclosure rules apply to information obtained by ASCO through the Oncology Career Centerâ¢, which is discussed further in Section 10.
+Please note that additional disclosure rules apply to information obtained by ASCO through the Oncology Career Center™, which is discussed further in Section 10.

 Whenever ASCO discloses your PII to third parties, we will make commercially reasonable efforts to limit the information to which third parties have access and the purposes for which they can use it, as well as to require that the recipients thereof apply the terms of this Privacy Policy to that information as if they were ASCO.